 DNAinfo and Gothamist have shut down just days after unionizing

 Every single article from local news sites DNAinfo and Gothamist–including all of their subsidiary sites–has been taken down and replaced with a message from their owner, Joe Ricketts, informing the public that both companies are shutting down.
-This comes just days after the editorial team successfully joined the Writers Guild of America East.
+This comes just days after the editorial team successfully joined the Writers Guild of America, East.

 Ricketts, it seems, is no fan of unions and decided to shut down the venerated hyper-local news publications.
 Ricketts writes in his farewell note:

-Note: Update: The Writers Guild Of America, East has provided Fast Company with this statement: